whria78/can/README.md

 ## Deployment Tool for the Custom Algorithm ##

-We released a simple training and web deployment code for testing in the real-world setting. https://github.com/whria78/data-in-paper-out
+We have released a simple training and web deployment code for testing in real-world settings. https://github.com/whria78/data-in-paper-out